 Approach to an STI consultation in Primary Care

-A glossary of abbreviations and acronyms used in this section is available under Patient Resources.
+A glossary of abbreviations and acronyms used in this section is available at the end of this page.

 STIs are an ongoing public health issue and particular challenges worldwide (and in Ireland also) include: